phpMyDomo/phpMyDomo/www/inc/doc/INSTALL.md

 - Launch you browser on the url where you've installed phpMyDomo.
  Click on the "Devices" Tab.
 If all is well configured , you should see the device list from the demo server.

-- You can now customize the config.php file: You first have to change the API server to the one you want to use, (and set its location:port when PMD  is on a different server).
+- You can now customize the www/inc/conf/config.php file: You first have to change the API server to the one you want to use, (and set its location:port when PMD  is on a different server).
 Then create your groups, blocks, hide menu, add cameras etc...